 Blasphemy was a common law offence under Irish law until the 1937 Constitution explicitly made it an offence punishable by law.
 The Defamation of Act of 1961 also made it a statutory crime, but did not define what blasphemy was.
 The 1996 Constitution Review Group called for the deletion of the crime of blasphemy from the Irish Constitution, along with other references to the Christian God, religion and religious oaths.
 Two other All-Party Committees have also called for the removal of religious references in the Constitution.
 In 1999, the Supreme Court found the Irish law against blasphemy to be unenforceable because it included no definition of what the offence consisted of.

 In 2009 the Oireachtas (parliament) was updating the Defamation Act that included the offence of blasphemy.
 The Minister for Justice, Dermot Ahern, introduced a definition in order to make the offence enforceable.
 “Blasphemous matter” was defined as matter “that is grossly abusive or insulting in relation to matters held sacred by any religion, thereby causing outrage among a substantial number of the adherents of that religion,” and “he or she intends, by the publication of the matter concerned, to cause such outrage.”
-Some defences were introduced, but not with sufficient precision to enable a citizen to regulate his conduct.

 “Of course you are right that the major damage done by this legislation is the international one.
 I wouldn’t expect any harsh verdicts being handed down in Ireland, but those countries that continue to have an intimidating anti-blasphemy practice like to quote European countries to unmask Western hypocrisy.
 So I hope things will be moving in the right direction.

 “In Ireland the non-religious are now the second largest group in Society after Roman Catholics, but still face religious discrimination.
 The Irish Constitution begins with “In the name of the Most Holy Trinity” and Catholic social policy is reflected in many of our laws.
 The Catholic Church in Ireland controls the vast majority of publicly funded schools, which have exemptions from equality laws.
 A religious oath is required to take up the office of President, or to become a Judge, or to be Taoiseach (Prime Minister), or to hold a number of other high public offices.
 In 2010 Ireland introduced a new blasphemy law.
-In recent years, ten different UN and COuncil of Europe reports have told Ireland that it is infringing on the human rights of atheists, agnostics and minority faith members.
+In recent years, ten different UN and Council of Europe reports have told Ireland that it is infringing on the human rights of atheists, agnostics and minority faith members.
 It is time for Ireland to realise that it must comply with its human rights obligations and ensure that all citizens have equal rights regardless of their religious or philosophical convictions.”

 — Jane Donnelly, Human Rights Officer, Atheist Ireland